z4gon/ice-attack-vfx-unity/README.md

         1. In the **Spawn** node of the VFX.
             1. Add a single burst component.
             1. Parametrize the amount of particles it will spawn.
+            1. Parametrize the delay, this will be used later for the 2nd and 3rd burst.

     1. **Spawn Velocity and Position**
         1. We don't need velocity for the particles, they should stay stationed.